 Overpayments on a repayment mortgage

 The situation with a repayment mortgage is slightly different.
 Unless you specifically ask your mortgage provider to recalculate your monthly payments, they will likely remain unchanged.
-As a consequence, each additional mortgage overpayment will reduce the capital remaining, which will reduce the interest charged.
+Consequently, each additional mortgage overpayment will reduce the capital remaining, reducing the interest charged.
 As the interest charge falls, the capital repayment element of your monthly repayment will increase.
 This is the natural process with repayment mortgages, but with overpayments, the process is more pronounced.
-The capital repayment element increases much quicker.
+As a result, the capital repayment element increases much quicker.

 Example of the impact of repayment mortgage overpayments:-

 Mortgage interest rate: 3%

 Result: In this scenario, you would save £10,286 in interest charges and repay your mortgage five years and ten months earlier than your original term.

 Is it better to overpay your mortgage or reduce the term?

 This is a question faced by many people.
 Should you continue with regular overpayments or remortgage on a reduced term?
 Some of the factors to consider include: